enspirit/makefile-for-monorepos/README.md

 For every docker component in your repo, you can run:

+* `make {component}.clean`: removes the component's sentinel files (see [Sentinel files](#sentinel-files))
 * `make {component}.image`: builds the component's docker image
-* `make {component}.clean`: removes the component's sentinel files (see [Sentinel files](#sentinel-files))
-* `make {component}.pull`: pulls the component image from the docker registry
+* `make {component}.image.pull`: pulls the component image from the docker registry
-* `make {component}.push`: pushes the image to the registry, :warning: it also rebuilds the component if any files or dependencies have changed
+* `make {component}.image.push`: pushes the image to the registry, :warning: it also rebuilds the component if any files or dependencies have changed
-* `make {component}.scan`: scans the component image for vulnerabilities
+* `make {component}.image.scan`: scans the component image for vulnerabilities

 ### Per-component lifecycle rules